PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Experimental Methodology

 \subsection{Baselines}

-We want to compare \tool against the related work.
-There exist three similar research projects on automated exploit generation: REX \cite{xiao2025prompt2pwn}, A1 \cite{gervais2025ai}, and Quimera\footnote{\href{https://github.com/gustavo-grieco/quimera/}{https://github.com/gustavo-grieco/quimera/}}.
-However, a direct quantitative comparison is not feasible for the following reasons.
+Three similar research projects exist for automated exploit generation for smart contracts: REX \cite{xiao2025prompt2pwn}, A1 \cite{gervais2025ai}, and Quimera\footnote{\href{https://github.com/gustavo-grieco/quimera/}{https://github.com/gustavo-grieco/quimera/}.
+However, a direct quantitative comparison with them is not feasible.
 The implementations of REX and A1 are not publicly available, and the authors did not provide access upon request.
-Quimera, on the other hand, is an open-source research project.
-However, as of the time of writing, it is relatively immature, and we have not succeeded in running the tool according to the provided documentation.
+Quimera is open-source but relatively immature at the time of writing.
+Despite consulting the documentation and opening an issue requesting assistance, we were unable to successfully run the tool.}

+Therefore, we instead choose to design two controlled baselines to measure the contribution of \tool's agentic capabilities.
+These baselines are chosen to represent a progression of autonomy and to test whether simpler approaches can achieve comparable results.

-Therefore, we design two controlled baselines designed to capture increasing levels of capability: \begin{enumerate} \item \textbf{Single-pass Prompting:} An LLM is prompted to generate the complete PoC exploit in a single attempt, without any iterative refinement with execution feedback.
-This baseline represents the simplest (non-agentic) LLM-based approach, isolating the raw power of the considered LLM. \item \textbf{Workflow Prompting:} A single LLM follows a structured two-phase workflow: (1) annotation analysis and (2) PoC generation.
-The model receives execution feedback from compilation and test runs, and may iterate on its errors.
-This baseline represents a non-agentic, workflow-driven approach that supports iteration but lacks the agentic capabilities of planning, goal decomposition, and autonomous tool use (Sec. \ref{sec:basic-tools}). \end{enumerate}
+The two baselines, in order of increasing autonomy, are: \begin{enumerate} \item \textbf{Zero-shot Prompting:} An LLM is prompted to generate the complete PoC exploit in a single attempt, without any iterative refinement with execution feedback.
+This baseline represents the simplest, non-agentic LLM-based approach, isolating the raw power of the considered LLM. \item \textbf{Workflow Prompting:} A single LLM follows a fixed, two-phase workflow: (1) annotation analysis and (2) PoC generation.
+While the model receives execution feedback from compilation and test runs and may iteratively correct errors, the workflow structure, available actions, and phase ordering are pre-defined.
+The model does not perform autonomous planning, goal decomposition, or dynamic tool selection (Sec. \ref{sec:basic-tools}). \end{enumerate}

+These baselines reflect common practices in recent literature.
+Zero-shot Prompting represents the standard LLM querying approach widely studied before agentic advancements \cite{brown2020language}, while Workflow Prompting reflects structured, feedback-driven pipelines such as Agentless \cite{xia2024agentless}.
+In comparison, \tool is agentic in that it autonomously plans, decomposes, and executes goals across multiple steps.
+Unlike pre-defined workflows, it can adjust its action sequence and tool usage based on intermediate results and current information.
+While Workflow Prompting is limited to reading the specified vulnerable file and its corresponding annotation, writing a PoC, and executing the compilation and test tools (Section~\ref{sec:domain-tools}), \tool can additionally search the broader codebase, locate symbols via grep/glob, perform partial file edits, and plan subsequent actions, as detailed in Section~\ref{sec:agentic-arch}.